ZJerry/VAE-BN/README.md

      % load bnet2_mnist_m2_com

 ## Recovery
    After the above detection, one can implement the 'recovery' (Section II.D in the paper) by running the following code in the folder 'scripts'.
-Once all samples in the dataset are reformed and reclassified, the restored classification accuracy will be outputed and the reformed samples are saved in 'data/Adv_$d_%a_r.mat'.
+Once all samples in the dataset are reformed and reclassified, the restored classification accuracy will be outputed and the reformed samples are saved in 'data/Adv_%d_%a_r.mat'.

      python reclassification.py -d=mnist(/svhn/gtsrb) -a=fgsm(/cw/bim-a/bim-b)

-   >**Note**: The procedure takes a while for all samples.
-The script supports breakpoint resume from the exsisting 'data/Adv_$d_%a_r.mat' file.
-One can directly download our provided models and data files to the folder 'data' and get the same restored ACC as in Table III of our paper.
+   >**Note**: The script supports breakpoint resume from the exsisting 'data/Adv_%d_%a_r.mat' file.
+As the procedure takes a while for all samples, one can directly download the requried data files we provide to the folder 'data' and get the same restored ACC as in Table III of the paper.

-   If '-v/--visual' is set True, an adversarial sample before and after recovery can be visualized.
-One can select a specific image by specifying its index:

-     python reclassification.py -d=mnist(/svhn/gtsrb) -a=fgsm(/cw/bim-a/bim-b) -v=True -i=1

-   I think I have modified the reclassification.py to inlcude the following line 291

-     if detected[:,i] == 1:

-   So as to make sure that only successfully detected samples can be used for reclassification.

-   Also mention that line 234-237, only 1000 samples have been used in one run.
-(Don't remember why...)

-     X_test_adv = X_test_adv0[0:1000,:,:]
-     Y = Y0[0:1000,:]
-     Y_adv = Y_adv0[0:1000,:]
-     detected = detected0[:,0:1000]
+   One can also visualize the original, adversarial, decoded (adversarial) and rcovered representations of a specified sample as Fig.7 in the paper shows by specifying the index of the sample ('-i/--index').

+     python visual_decoded.py -d=gtsrb -a=cw -i=128

 # TODO